earkevin11/Web-Application-Firewall/README.md

 <p/>

 # WAF

-- What does a WAF protect?
+# What does a WAF protect?
 The WAF protects websites and APIs.
 It is configured as a reverse proxy and examines all HTTP(s) requests/traffic before they reach the web/application server.
 - WAFs can be considered as reverse proxies i.e. the opposite of a proxy server.
 Proxy servers protect devices from malicious applications, while WAFs protect web applications from malicious endpoints.
 - It blocks or tests irregular traffic with CAPTCHA tests to make sure the traffic is coming from a human and not a bot.

-- What Are Some Web Application Firewall Benefits?
+# What Are Some Web Application Firewall Benefits?
 A web application firewall (WAF) prevents attacks that try to take advantage of the vulnerabilities in web-based applications.
-The vulnerabilities are common in legacy applications or applications with poor coding or designs.
+Vulnerabilities are common in legacy applications or applications with poor coding or designs.
 WAFs handle the code deficiencies with custom rules or policies.
 - Location: WAF sits between external users and web applications to analyze all HTTP communication.
 - WAFs secure business-critical web applications and web servers from zero-day threats and other application-layer attacks.

+# What layer does the WAF operate on?
 - Focuses on Layer 7 (Application Layer) and protects attacks at Layer 7, which is the application level of the OSI Model.
 - WAFs defend against
 - 1. SQL Injection attacks